lakenen/rtc-data-connection/README.md

 # RTC Data Connection

 A slightly simplified and smoothed-over wrapper around the native WebRTC peer connection and data channels APIs.
 This is for data connections only - no audio/video streams.
-See [simple-rtc-dataconnection](https://github.com/lakenen/simple-rtc-dataconnection) for an even simpler version and example stuffs.
+See [simple-rtc-data-connection](https://github.com/lakenen/simple-rtc-data-connection) for an even simpler version and example stuffs.

 ## Installation

 ```
-npm install rtc-dataconnection
+npm install rtc-data-connection
 ```

 ## Usage

 ```
+var RTCDataConnection = require('rtc-data-connection');
 var dataConnection = new RTCDataConnection();

 dataConnection.on('offer', function (offer) {